frederic-perez/AmE-dictionary/data/idioms.md

 __uh-huh__
 __uh-oh__ _interj_ _Uh-oh.
 The cops are here._
 __uncanny valley__ :four::hammer:
+__uncharted territory__
 __under (one’s) belt__ :two: __1__ In one’s scope of experience. _Once you get a few more major league games under your belt, you’ll feel more comfortable._ _I’ll have a degree under my belt._ __2__ Ingested or consumed. _He should be less cranky after he gets some food under his belt._
 __under (one’s) breath__ Spoken in such a soft, quiet voice that others cannot hear it distinctly.
 __under (one’s) wing__ Under one’s care, protection, or tutelage. _Our parents died when we were quite young, so my aunt took us under her wing._
 __under (one’s)/the skin__ __1__ Inherently; essentially.
 In this usage, “the” is used between “under” and “skin.” _She’s really a sweet girl under the skin—her sassy attitude just gets in the way of that sometimes._ __2__ Said of something that is a source of irritation.
 In this usage, a personal pronoun is used between “under” and “skin.” _I just can’t stand Dean’s voice, so everything he says gets under my skin._ __3__ Said of someone or something that one is obsessing about.
 In this usage, a personal pronoun is used between “under” and “skin.” _I can’t get that beautiful girl I met earlier off my mind.
 She’s just under my skin now._
+__under fire__ Subject to intense criticism or judgment. _You will definitely come under fire if they find out that you were responsible for the printing error._
+__under one’s thumb__
 __under the aegis of__ Under the protection, sponsorship, or patronage of; under the supervision, control, or management of. _This course will be offered under the aegis of the English Department._
 __under the radar__ Doing something without other people noticing.
 __under the sun__ It’s used for emphasizing that something includes a very wide range of things. _Doctors did everything under the sun, but they couldn’t save her life._
 __under the weather__ :two: To feel ill.
+__under the yolk__
+__undivided/full/complete attention__ Concentration on what someone is doing or saying. _Please give the speaker your undivided/full/complete attention._
-__unheard of__ :four: Extremely uncommon or unusual; beyond belief.
+__unheard of__ :five: Extremely uncommon or unusual; beyond belief.
 Hyphenated if used as a modifier before a noun. _His prowess on the balance beam is unheard of._ _Investors began making unheard-of amounts of money on these risky investments._ _It’s not unheard of for individual contributors to question their superiors’ decisions._
 __unpack__ :four: To try to understand and explicate a complex, and possibly controversial, statement, passage, etc. _Who can unpack what the author is saying in this paragraph?_
 __unsung hero__
 __until all hours (of the day and night)__ Until a very late hour of the night or early hour of the morning. _Johnny keeps taking the car and staying out until all hours, and I just don’t know what to do anymore!_ _She sat up till all hours trying to finish her essay._
 __until next time__
 __up a tree__ In a difficult situation.
+__up and coming__ (up-and-coming) On a trajectory to become established or successful, especially in a career or as a business.
+Sometimes hyphenated. _She’s an up and coming star in the marketing department._ _I like to catch up-and-coming bands at small venues, before they hit it big._ _Check out NFX’s list of the top 75 up-and-coming generative AI startups._
 __up and running__ :two::hammer: _The cluster is up and running within a very small timescale._
 __up for grabs__ :four: Available for anyone.
 __up to (one’s) eyeballs (in something)__ :astonished: Extremely busy (with something); deeply or overly involved (in something); possessing, filled up with, or overwhelmed by an excessive amount (of something). _There’s no way I can take a vacation right now, I’m up to my eyeballs in work at the moment!_
-__up to (one’s) neck in alligators__ (business adage) The full expression is some variation of: “When you are up to your neck in alligators, it’s easy to forget that the goal was to drain the swamp.”
-It is easy to be so overcome or preoccupied by various tangential worries, problems, or tasks that one loses sight of the ultimate goal or objective.
+__up to (one’s) neck in alligators__ :two: _business adage_ So overcome or preoccupied by various tangential worries, problems, or tasks that one loses sight of the ultimate goal or objective.
+The full expression is some variation of “When you are up to your neck in alligators, it’s easy to forget that the goal was to drain the swamp.” _I’ve spent so much time dealing with various infrastructure problems for my new business that I’ve had no time to actually develop our product properly.
+I guess it’s easy to forget that when up to your neck in alligators, the mission was to drain the swamp._
 __up to no good__
 __up to your eyeballs in something__ To have too much of something.
 __up yours__ _vulgar_ _slang_ :two: An expression of anger at someone.